machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 	sudo apt-get install libnotify-bin iw dnsmasq
 	sudo make install

-I tested it with the *EDIMAX EW-7811UN Wireless USB Adapter* which works out of the box on the BBB.
+I can recommend the WiPi Wifi USB dongle from element14 or any other USB wifi adapter with the same chipset.
-**NOTE:** For some reason the EDIMAX dongle works only with a Nexus 7 as client
+**NOTE:** For some reason the *EDIMAX EW-7811UN Wireless USB Adapter* dongle works only with a Nexus 7 as client

 ### step 11: Additional modifications
 We may need a folder in the home directory of the *machinekit* user for